andreascaglioni/SGMethods/README.md

 ```

 ## Usage
-See the Tutorials for examples on how to use the code.
+See the examples in the omonymous directory.

 Read the documentation at:
 https://andreascaglioni.github.io/SGMethods/